kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         -i <qgroupid>
                 Add the newly created subvolume to a qgroup.
 This option can be given multiple times.

+        -p|--parents
+                Create any missing parent directories for each argument (like :command:`mkdir -p`).

 delete [options] [<subvolume> [<subvolume>...]], delete -i|--subvolid <subvolid> <path>
         Delete the subvolume(s) from the filesystem.